Robust heterodimensional cycles in two-parameter unfolding of homoclinic tangencies: Heterodimensional cycle involving and

-\begin{proof}[Proof of Lemma \ref{lem:tangency2}.]
-We will first find new homoclinic tangencies which are normal, then show that they unfolds as $\mu$ varies, and finally prove that these tangencies are generic, namely, conditions C1 - C5.1 are satisfied.
+We will first find new homoclinic tangencies which has $dy^->0$, then show that they unfold as $\mu$ varies, and finally prove that these tangencies are generic, namely, conditions C1--C5 are satisfied.
 The proof is accordingly divided into three parts.

-{\it (i) Creation of secondary homoclinic tangencies.} As discussed in the proof of Lemma \ref{lem:tangency1}, homoclinic points in $W_{loc}^u(O)$ with the global map $T_1\circ T_0^k\circ T_1$ correspond to solutions to the system consisting of \eqref{eq:52} and \eqref{eq:51}.
+{\bf (1) Creation of secondary homoclinic tangencies.} As discussed in the proof of Lemma \ref{lem:tangency1}, homoclinic points in $W_{loc}^u(O)$ with the global map $T_1\circ T_0^k\circ T_1$ correspond to solutions to the system consisting of \eqref{eq:52} and \eqref{eq:51}.
 Particularly, quadratic homoclinic tangencies corresponds to solutions with multiplicity two.
 In what follows we find such solutions.

 On the one hand, after eliminating $\mu$ from \eqref{eq:52} and \eqref{eq:51}, we have

 On the other hand, solutions of multiplicity two implies that the Jacobian of the system vanishes.
 So, we have

 where we denoted the last two brackets in the first line by